sdmx-twg/sdmx-csv/data-message/docs/sdmx-csv-field-guide.md

 Optional parameters can be added to the HTTP Accept header.
 They need to be separated by `"; "`.
 - header (present|absent; default=present): This parameter is defined in the [RFC 4180](https://tools.ietf.org/html/rfc4180) standard.
-  - If the parameter value is `present` then the first row is the header containing the IDs (and/or labels) of the components as they are defined in the DSD.
+  - If the parameter value is `present` then the first row is the header as described above.
-  - If the parameter value is `absent` then in addition to the columns for all dimensions in the order defined in the DSD and the measure also all attribute columns in the order defined in the DSD need to be included in the message, but custom columns cannot be added.
+  - If the parameter value is `absent` then in addition to the columns for the dataflow, for all dimensions in the order defined in the DSD and for the measure also all attribute columns in the order defined in the DSD need to be included in the message, but custom columns cannot be added.
 - display (id|name|both; default=id): This parameter applies to all Nameable SDMX Artefacts contained in the header and the body of the message:
   - If the parameter value is `id` then only the id of the Artefacts is displayed.
   - If the parameter value is `name` then only the name of the Artefacts (according to the language specified in the http negotiation) is displayed.
   - If the parameter value is `both` then the concatenated id and name of the Artefacts (according to the language specified in the http negotiation) separated by `": "` are displayed.
 Note that the character combination `": "` could also be part of the Artefact name and could therefore occur several times within the concatenated string.
 - timeFormat (original|normalized; default=original):
   - If the parameter value is `original` then the *TIME-PERIOD* values are displayed in the SDMX *TIME_PERIOD* format as originally recorded.
   - If the parameter value is `normalized` then the *TIME_PERIOD* values are converted to the most granular [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) representation taking into account the highest frequency of the data in the message and the moment in time when the lower-frequency values were collected (which, e.g. at the ECB, is typically either at the beginning, middle or end of the reporting period).
 This eases comparisons and business analysis of multi-frequency values, e.g. in pivot tables.
-As an example, if annual and daily data are available in the message and the annual data were collected at the end of the reporting period, the formatted value for annual data for 2014 becomes 2014-12-31.
+As an example, if annual and daily data are available in the message and the annual data were collected at the end of the reporting period, the formatted value for the annual period 2014 becomes 2014-12-31.

 Support of above parameters is not required by implementers.